22 Personal Finance Mistakes Keeping You From Saving More

 Carrying High-Interest Debt

-The debt snowball or avalanche method can help, but the key is paying more than the minimum.
-The longer you let it sit, the more it costs.
+Use the avalanche or snowball method, but always pay more than the minimum.
+The longer you wait, the more it costs.

 Lifestyle Inflation

-The problem isn’t spending money on things you enjoy, it’s spending unconsciously.
+The problem isn’t enjoying life, it’s spending without intention.
 Tracking small expenses for a month can be eye-opening.

 Not Having a Savings Goal